cajubelt/code4good-itrek/README.md

 INTRODUCTION <br />
-This is a timeline which allows students to login and post to a timeline, which can be deleted, edited, or displayed by administrators.
-Administrators can login and, in addition to editing posts, can change the student password.
+This is a timeline displaying multimedia posts in reverse chronological order, organized by trek year and category.
+Timeline posts can be submitted by students, and deleted, edited, or approved by administrators.
+Administrators can login and view all posts that have been submitted, approve or edit posts submitted by students, write a new post, or change the student password.
 For information on how to change the student username, admin username, and admin password, see "CHANGING USERNAMES AND PASSWORDS" below.
-Each time a student submits a new post, administrators receive an email notification, and the email address this notification is sent to can be changed by administrators as well.
+Each time a student submits a new post, administrators receive an email notification.
+The administrator email address can be changed by administrators as well.

 LANGUAGES USED <br />
 -HTML <br />
 -PHP <br />
 -JavaScript
+-jQuery

 FIREBASE INFORMATION <br />
 When students submit a timeline post, the data is sent to an online Firebase database.